garethtdavies/detect-mobile/README.md

 Detect Mobile
 =============

-Lightweight PHP plugin for EE2 that detects a mobile browser using the PHP Detect Mobile class (http://mobiledetect.net/)
+Lightweight PHP plugin for EE5 that detects a mobile browser using the PHP Detect Mobile class (http://mobiledetect.net/).
+For EE2 support see the EE2 tagged release.

 Basic Usage
 =============